 Adding to the complexity of forecasting emissions factors is electrification, or the widespread conversion of gas-fired building systems (along with transportation) to electric ones as a means of limiting carbon emissions and local air pollution.
 As the electric grid becomes greener, so do buildings that rely solely on electricity to power their appliances, condition their spaces, and heat their water.
 In addition, efficiency gains from the use of advanced electric technologies may reduce overall energy consumption – some suggest as much as 20% by 2050 – in a highly electrified U.S.

-Yet, electrification means that a much larger share of our energy demands will fall on our country’s electricity grids – as much as 38% by 2050 — both amplifying and shifting peak demand as electric heating during the winter eclipses summer cooling demand across certain regions.
-In this scenario, time-of-use policies, along with mass deployment of energy storage, will be integral in helping to smooth the peaks and valleys of grid demand.
+Yet, electrification means that a much larger share of our energy demands will fall on our country’s electricity grids – as much as 38% by 2050 – both amplifying and shifting peak demand as electric heating during the winter eclipses summer cooling demand across certain regions.
+In this scenario, time-of-use policies, along with mass deployment of energy storage, will be integral in smoothing the peaks and valleys of grid demand.